 When it comes to the purchase and sale of carbon credits within the carbon marketplace, as indicated above, there are two significant, separate markets to choose from.
 One is the regulated market, set by "cap-and-trade" regulations at regional and state levels (i.e. the mandatory or compliance market) Reference is made to the ETS mechanism described above.
 The other is a voluntary market where businesses and individuals buy credits (optional, of their own account) to offset their carbon emissions.
-Voluntary Emission Reductions may not be eligible to be used as carbon credits in the compliance market and therefore have smaller demand and therefore less liquid trading markets (also described above).
+Voluntary Emission Reductions may not be eligible to be used as carbon credits in the compliance market and therefore have smaller demand and therefore less liquid trading markets.

-Buying Carbon Credits
+6.1 Buying Carbon Credits

-Businesses and other organizations typically buy carbon credits for one of three reasons.
-These are:
+Businesses and other organizations typically buy carbon credits for several reasons.
+These include:

-- to comply with a regulated carbon market, such as the existing European ETS, - for speculative purposes, such as by buying them now with the intention of trading them later for a profit, or - to offset a carbon footprint voluntarily, such as due to a desire to become carbon neutral.
+- to comply with a regulated carbon market, such as the existing European ETS; - to meet shareholder or consumer demand for ESG compliance and an improved sustainability footprint, or for overall improved branding purposes; - for speculative purposes, such as by buying them now with the intention of trading them later for a profit, or - to offset a carbon footprint voluntarily, such as due to a desire to become carbon neutral.

 It should be noted that if a company intends to use the carbon credits itself to help offset its own carbon footprint, it will need to retire them after they are purchased.
 To make this official it needs to be done on an independent register within that carbon market.
 The purpose of retiring a credit is to show that it has been used or spent.
 Up until that point it is still a fully tradable carbon credit that no one has used.
-Retirement is therefore an important step towards becoming carbon neutral.
+Retirement is therefore considered an important step towards becoming carbon neutral.

-Trading Carbon Allowances
+6.2 Trading Carbon Allowances

-While essentially anyone can get involved in carbon trading38, the main groups involved in carbon trading are typically:
+While essentially anyone can get involved in carbon trading41, the main groups involved in carbon trading are typically: